-- Just in case they're changed, here's the scoop: the image is a pair of panels from Brawl in the Family (first two in the last row), in which Mario uses the axe to chop the bridge and dump Bowser into the pit of lava as in the original Super Mario Bros. game.
+- The image and caption for Boss Arena Idiocy invoke this trope and then subvert it.
+Just in case they're changed, here's the scoop: the image is a pair of panels from Brawl in the Family (first two in the last row), in which Mario uses the axe to chop the bridge and dump Bowser into the pit of lava as in the original Super Mario Bros. game.
 Bowser yells "WHO DESIGNED THIS CASTLE!?" as he falls.
 Given that, the caption should be easy to guess.
 Then the caption backs up and admits that "Bowser" didn't design the castle, but rather his dad did, since that's actually an aged-up Bowser Jr. in the comic, not Bowser himself.
 It Makes Sense in Context.

 - One episode of WKRP in Cincinnati saw the station receive a bomb threat.
 DJs Johnny and Venus are sent to broadcast directly from the tower transmitter while the station is swept.
 When they realize that the bomb is actually in the tower where the DJs are, wacky hijinks ensue and program director Andy attempts to broadcast a message by using the booth in the station.
 Someone points out that the tower transmitter takes precedence and it's impossible to transmit from the station unless a certain switch is flipped at the tower.
 When Andy says that's dumb and asks who set that up, he's told, "You did.
 It was cheaper that way."